SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE/README.md

-      - If you are already part of the collecting data campaign, ask how do you minimize or even withdraw yourself from it, if your siutation (physically, financially, legally, etc) allow you to do so?
+      - If you are already part of the collecting data campaign, ask how do you minimize or even withdraw yourself from it, if your situation (physically, financially, legally, etc) allow you to do so?

      Sometime, it is not a question of whether can we do it or not, it is the question if you wanted to do it or not.